Network Manager⚓️

 Description

-instances, keyed by their unique integer IDs.
+The Peers property provides a dictionary of all active NetworkPeer instances, keyed by their unique integer IDs.
 This dictionary allows efficient management and retrieval of network peers, making it easy to access specific clients or other networked entities by their ID.

 Returns

-instances, indexed by peer IDs.
+Dictionary<int, NetworkPeer>: A dictionary containing all activeNetworkPeerinstances, indexed by peer IDs.

 Example